Were you looking for the client-side API docs?

 ...

-The link tag contains a comma separated list of link/rel pairs that will help you paginate the response.
+The link header contains a comma separated list of link/rel pairs that will help you paginate the response.
 Possible values for rel are prev and next.

 If you want to control how pagination works, you can optionally provide the following querystring parameter: